-Todd Chandler is a filmmaker, musician, and interdisciplinary artist.
-Live performance, installation, and site specific events are natural extensions of his films.
-His work is often set within real life contexts and infused with fictional narratives.
+Todd Chandler is a filmmaker, interdisciplinary artist, and educator.
+Over the past 10 years he has created expressionistic films about journeys and issue-driven documentaries.
 His first feature film, Flood Tide (2013), documents and reimagines a journey down the Hudson River on the Swimming Cities of Switchback Sea, a fleet of sculptural rafts dreamed up by the artist Swoon.

 He often works collaboratively.
-He is the co-creator of Empire Drive-In, with Jeff Stark, and was a founding member of the Miss Rockaway Armada, and the band Dark Dark Dark.
+He is the co-creator of Empire Drive-In and was a founding member of the Miss Rockaway Armada, and the band Dark Dark Dark.

-His films and installations have been featured at the Hammer Museum, the Torino Film Festival, Brooklyn Museum, Mass MoCA, Rooftop Films, 01SJ Biennial, and the San Diego Museum of Contemporary Art.
+His films and installations have been featured at the Hammer Museum, Mattress Factory, True/False, Torino Film Festival, Brooklyn Museum, Mass MoCA, Camden International Film Festival, 01SJ Biennial, and the San Diego Museum of Contemporary Art.
 His projects have been written about in Filmmaker Magazine, the Wall Street Journal, BBC, and New York Magazine.
-He has received fellowships and support from the New York Foundation for the Arts, the Jerome Foundation, New York State Council for the Arts, Experimental Television Center, the Corporation of Yaddo, and the Wexner Center for the Arts.
+He has received fellowships and support from Creative Capital, Sundance Institute, New York Foundation for the Arts, Jerome Foundation, New York State Council for the Arts, Experimental Television Center, the Corporation of Yaddo, and the Wexner Center for the Arts.

 He teaches in the Department of Film at Brooklyn College.